Gokulrx100/SimpleTodoList/todo-app/README.md

 ## Project Structure

 - `src/` - React source code
-  - `components/` - UI components (SignIn, SignUp, Dashboard, etc.)
+  - `components/` - UI components (SignIn, SignUp, Dashboard, Search, TodoInput, TodoList, LogOut, etc.)
   - `App.jsx` - Main app component and routing
 - `public/` - Static assets

 ## Environment Variables

-If you need to configure API endpoints, create a `.env` file in the root and add your variables (see Vite docs for details).
+If you need to configure API endpoints, create a `.env` file in the root and add your variables (see [Vite environment variables docs](https://vitejs.dev/guide/env-and-mode.html) for details).

+## Usage Notes

+- This frontend is designed to work with the [SimpleTodoList backend](../backend).
+- Make sure the backend server is running and accessible at the expected API URL (default: `http://localhost:3000`).
+- All authentication and todo operations require a valid JWT token, which is managed automatically after sign in.

 ## License

 MIT

----

-**Note:** This frontend is designed to work with the [SimpleTodoList backend](../backend)